Produce ugc ads for mobile games

 What to do

 When planning UGC-style production, it is important to define how AI tools and creators will be used in the workflow and how the resulting creatives will be evaluated.
-Clear expectations around quality, brand safety, platform compliance, and contribution to user acquisition metrics help ensure that fast production does not come at the expense of relevance, player trust, or performance visibility.
+Clear expectations around quality, brand safety, platform compliance, and contribution to user acquisition metrics help ensure that faster production does not come at the expense of relevance, player trust, or performance visibility.

 What to keep in mind